 We now model some examples of attacks that could occur in smart card systems.
-We categorise attack classes by identifying the participants, find out the splits in their roles and protocols, and how they might lead to breaches in trust relationships in the system.
+We categorise attack classes by identifying the participants, discussing the splits in their roles in the protocols, and how they might lead to breaches in trust relationships in such a system.